 Click Here for tab for Stand By Me by Ben E. King

-Heading back in time a bit to the early 60s which is an absolute classic from American singer-songwriter Ben E. King.
+No list of popular songs to play on guitar would be complete without Stand by Me!
+Heading back in time a bit to the early ’60s which is an absolute classic from American singer-songwriter Ben E. King.
 The track was featured as part of the soundtrack to the hit movie of the same name.
-But the thing that really makes this song stand out is the fact it’s been covered/re-recorded and used in so many commercial promotions that through the royalties of the song alone the song has been able to garner over 22.8 million USD in revenue.
+But the thing that really makes this song stand out is the fact it’s been covered/re-recorded and used in so many commercial promotions that the song has garnered over $22.8 million USD from royalties alone.

-It might come as a surprise to many as this is really the song that brought Shakira to the forefront, but this is a single from her fifth studio album released through Epic records.
-It has a wonderful combination of Latin and African influence in tonality and percussion and was generally praised by critics for its high-quality production.
+It might come as a surprise to many that this is really the song that brought Shakira to the forefront.
+This single from her fifth studio album released through Epic Records has a wonderful combination of Latin and African influence in tonality and percussion, and was generally praised by critics for its high-quality production.

-This song has a nice balance of lead guitar and single note melodies played on an electric guitar with just a smattering of that slightly overdriven single-coil tone.
+This song has a nice balance of lead guitar and single-note melodies played on an electric guitar with just a smattering of that slightly overdriven single-coil tone.
 But then behind that are some strummed chords that complement the percussion section perfectly.
-So you can pick and choose which part you want to play in this case.
+So you can pick and choose which part you want to play.